Medicaid & SNAP Service Requirements

 https://mt.accessgov.com/dphhs....

 Step 2: Find Your Notification Letter: Check your mail to find the most up-to-date alert from Montana's Health & Human Services.
-In the months to come prior to July 1st, 2026, they will likely send out a recertification packet.
-Submit your renewal packet immediately.
+When you receive your recertification packet, submit your renewal packet immediately.

 Step 3: Use the Volunteer Option to Meet Your Requirement: Need to meet the 20-hour service requirement?
 Missoula Food Bank & Community Center is building a network of volunteer sites that can provide the daily logs and verification letters you’ll need.
 While the state finalizes details, we’re here to help.
 Fill out the short form below if you’d like updates on where you can complete your hours.